li143yf/LocalGNN/README.md

   <img width="300" src="clacc.jpg">
 </p>

+### Experimental environment
+All the experiments are conducted on a machine with NVIDIA GeForce RTX 3090GPU (24GB GPU memory).
+Intel Xeon Silver 4214R CPU(12 cores, 2.40GHz), and 256GB of RAM.

 ### Requirements
 The codebase is implemented in Python 3.8.12. package versions used for development are just below.
 ```